Hamburger

 Switzerland

 Copyright protection is available for intellectual creations of literature or art that have an individual character.
-Since a recent revision of the Swiss Copyright Act, photographic depictions and depictions of three-dimensional objects that were produced by a process similar to that of photography are likewise eligible to copyright protection even if they do not exhibit an individual character.
+Since a recent revision of the Swiss Copyright Act, photographic depictions and depictions of 3-dimensional objects that were produced by a process similar to that of photography are likewise eligible to copyright protection even if they do not exhibit an individual character.

 Registration is not required; the rights arise as soon as a work is created.
 It is not necessary to refer to the copyright in the work.